/>

 Lions and tigers and bears…oh my!
 The Cheyenne Mountain Zoo is unique in the country as it is nestled into a mountainside, overlooking the city of Colorado Springs from the south.
 While you’re there, feed a giraffe from one of the largest herds of reticulated giraffes in North America, gaze at one of the last remaining Amur Leopards in the world, and get up close and personal with Budgie Buddies (Australian Parakeets).
 Hop on the Mountaineer Sky Ride to the very top of the zoo where you will enjoy stunning panorama views of Colorado Springs.

-3820 N. 30th Street, Colorado Springs, CO 80904
+1805 N. 30th St., Colorado Springs, CO 80904

 5. Penrose Heritage Museum

-11 Lake Avenue, Colorado Springs, CO 80906
+11 Lake Circle, Colorado Springs, CO 80906

-Photo Courtesy of the Penrose Heritage Museum
+Penrose Heritage Museum

 Established by Julie Penrose in 1941 on behalf of her late husband and founder of the Broadmoor Hotel, Spencer Penrose, The Penrose Heritage Museum offers a rare glimpse into turn-of-the-century transportation.
 Maintained by the El Pomar Foundation, the museum houses race cars used in the early days of the Pikes Peak Hill Climb, Julie’s Cadillac limousine, and two presidential carriages used by William Henry Harrison (9th President of the U.S.) and Chester A. Arthur (21st President of the U.S.).
 Best of all, this museum is free and open to the public!

-6. The Original Colorado Springs Food Tour
+6. The 3-Hour Original Colorado Springs Food Tour

 Downtown Colorado Springs

 Your Spring Break adventure in Colorado Springs wouldn’t be complete without a food tour!
-Join us as we eat and drink our way through downtown Colorado Springs on The Original Colorado Springs Food Tour.
+Join us as we eat and drink our way through downtown Colorado Springs on The 3-Hour Original Colorado Springs Food Tour.
 We have a special priced ticket for children (ages 5-12) and welcome budding foodies!
 During the tour, we’ll visit up to five of our favorite local restaurants over the course of three hours.
 Learn more of Colorado Springs’ past and get the insider’s scoop on the local food scene!

 9. Western Museum of Mining and Industry